 Here are the major steps we took and lessons we learned along the way:

 The journey starts here.
-The data mapping process forces you to think about all the data that you store or process in your company.
+The data mapping process forces you to think about all the information that you store or process in your company.
 A simple, shared Excel workbook allows collective input from everyone involved and ensures as holistic a view of the data as possible.

-We are a small company and made the initial mistake of concentrating on client and marketing data, without giving sufficient thought to our own staff’s data, which actually is more risk sensitive than any other data we hold (more on that later).
+We are a small company and made the initial mistake of concentrating on client and marketing data, without giving sufficient thought to our own staff’s personal data, which actually is more risk sensitive than any other data we hold (more on that later).

 The ICO site is very comprehensive in providing tools and documentation to help you.
 Be warned, although most of it appears quite straightforward we did find some it hard work to work our way through, and not particularly intuitive.
 Link to ICO’s page on how to document processing activities here.